Thirty-Fourth Sunday Cycle C, The Solemnity of Christ the King, Lord of the Universe

 Our readings for Sunday are here

-These are the poem, my notes, and interpretations of Fr Dennis’ homily from the Masses of
+These are the songs, my notes, and interpretations of Fr Dennis’ homilies from the Masses of

 • November 24, 2019